 That Agency took a different approach for their site navigation, instead of having it at the top of the page they went for a side navigation.
-Which happens to be semi-transparent.
-What that does is really open up the viewing space for the homepage to allow them to tell their story.
+It also happens to be semi-transparent.
+This helps open up the viewing space for the homepage to allow them to tell their story.

 MedEd Web Solutions does a great job showcasing what they have to offer.

 Have two products / offers?
-Great split your hero section and let the visitor navigate to the right one for them.
+You can split your hero section and let the visitor navigate to the right choice for them.